-Bromley Football Club are delighted to announce that Sue Whittaker, our Club Welfare Officer and Academy Operations Manager, has become a Kent FA Mental Health Champion.
+Bromley Football Club are delighted to announce that Sue Whittaker, our Club Welfare Officer, has become a Kent FA Mental Health Champion.

 Full details on the Kent FA’s Mental Health Champions initiative can be read below;